top of page

 EQUITY, INCLUSIVITY AND ACCOUNTABILITY

-GVR-CN is committed to amplifying the voices of marginalised groups, including researchers, practitioners, and survivors from low- and middle-income countries (LMICs).
+GVCN is committed to amplifying the voices of marginalised groups, including researchers, practitioners, and survivors from low- and middle-income countries (LMICs).
 We aim to build the capacity of LMIC-based researchers, ensuring their leadership in shaping the global discourse on GBV.
 By fostering equitable partnerships and promoting diverse representation, we work to balance resources and power dynamics in research and advocacy.
 Our goal is to ensure that the global south has an equal role in shaping the knowledge, solutions, and policies that affect them.
 GVR-CN holds itself accountable to the communities we serve, particularly those who are most vulnerable and impacted by gender-based violence.
 We are committed to being transparent and responsive to survivors and marginalised groups, ensuring that their needs and perspectives are central to our research and advocacy.
 We believe that accountability to those most affected by power inequalities is fundamental to our work and mission.

 Innovation and collaboration